 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white British woman who went to a comprehensive school that does regularly send students to medical school.
+This student identifies as an Indian woman who went to a fee-paying school in the UK.

 Online MMI interview

 Admissions Tests: UCAT

 When did you decide you wanted to apply to medicine?

 How did you choose what medical schools to apply to?

 Based on my GCSE results which were very good and I had a good UCAT but not great so based on points